SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-3/sap-aem-int-day-3.md

 Topics covered :
 - Configuring an AEM brokers' queues and topic subscriptions.
 - Event enabling integration flows and connecting them to AEM brokers to create event-driven integration flows.
+- How to use the broker's config APIs to automate configuration and enable CI/CD pipelines.
+- Fine-grained security access in AEM.

 ## What you need: Prerequisites